dwrobel/flatcam/README.md

 - clicking to add a polygon when doing Single type isolation will add a blue shape marking the selected polygon, second click will remove that shape
 - fixed bugs in Paint Tool when painting single polygon
 - in Gerber isolation added the option to selectively isolate only certain polygons - made it to work for Legacy(2D) graphic mode
+- remade the Paint Tool - single polygon painting; now it can single paint a list of polygons that are clicked onto (right click will start the actual painting)

 23.11.2019